ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

     These two steps can be done in your favorite text editor, thereby unlocking a much more efficient workflow.
-For example, if you use Vim (or RStudio with vim keybindings), then the 'merge line' operation that was difficult in amara is just a simple keystroke (J).
+For example, if you use Vim (or RStudio with vim keybindings), then the 'merge line' operation that was difficult in Amara is just a simple keystroke (J).
 You can also add a visual hint to make sure you respect the character width limit (follow [these steps](https://community.rstudio.com/t/vertical-line-in-the-source-editor/24950/2) for
     RStudio for example).